Herding Unmasked: Insights into Cryptocurrencies, Stocks and US ETFs: Conclusions

-This work enriches the understanding of herding tendencies in the examined types of investment vehicle that help investors construct an appropriate investment strategy.
-Furthermore, we also raise investors' attention towards 4 stock sectors, i.e. Energy, Healthcare, Information Technology and Finance as these seem more sensitive to herding behavior than other sectors such as Industry, Consumer Discretionary and Consumer Staples.
+This work considerably adds to the body of knowledge around understanding herding tendencies in the examined types of investment vehicle, principally to help investors construct an appropriate investment strategy.
+Apart from several factors causing herding behavior within a market such as investor sentiment, macroeconomics, major impactful events, news, and internal price movements, US ETFs seem to be another herding driver in financial markets, especially in the direction of cryptocurrencies.
+This is reflected in the significant contagion effects that US ETFs exert on both stocks and cryptocurrencies.
+Additionally, contagion from stocks to US ETFs is consistently stronger than from cryptocurrencies to US ETFs.
+This tighter connection between US ETFs and stocks explains why they tend to form communities together.
+Furthermore, we also raise investors' attention towards 4 stock sectors, i.e. Energy, Healthcare, Information Technology and Financials as these seem more sensitive to herding behavior than other sectors such as Industry, Consumer Discretionary and Consumer Staples.
 Therefore, investors who invest in these former four stock sectors should be more cautious with relevant economic and political turmoil since they are more likely to form a herding behavior during such occasions.
 Future work could expand on this study by using a larger dataset, covering more types of investment vehicle, such as commodities, currencies and bonds.
 Another area of future research could involve different time granularities.
 Furthermore, several findings of this study warrant further investigation: Firstly, the differences in herding magnitude between different communities.
 Secondly, the comparison between CSAD, CSAD for \textit{up} and CSAD for \textit{down} markets within each community, between different communities and between different sub-periods.
 Thirdly, the connections between ETFs tracking the S$\&$P-related indices and technology stocks.